-Prodigy's vision and strategy is to extend its services business, Prodigy Labs, into new market segments, new technologies, and a broader geographic reach.
-The IDVerifactTM platform provides a cornerstone for this strategy and is expected to deliver recurring revenue.
+Prodigy's strategy is to continuously develop and market its open banking tunl platform, and its digital identity IDVerifact platform.
+The Company is extending its services business, Prodigy Labs, into these new market segments, with new technologies, strategic partnerships, and a broader geographic reach.
+The tunl and IDVerifact platforms are the cornerstone for this strategy to deliver recurring revenue.
 The Company has an M&A strategy to acquire additional complementary businesses that are a synergistic fit with these activities.